Studies in English

 1. Introduction to Ophthalmology

-2. Eyelids, lacrimal apparatus (Detailed anatomy, histology and physiology of the eyelids.
+2. Eyelids, lacrimal apparatus, tears (Detailed anatomy, histology, and physiology of the eyelids.
 Disorders of eyelid position and movement.
 Eyelid skin diseases.
-Eyeld margins disorders.
+Eyelid margins disorders.
 Eyelid gland inflamations.
-Eyelid tumors.
-Detailed anatomy, histology and physiology of the lacrimal apparatus.
+Detailed anatomy, histology, and physiology of the lacrimal apparatus.
 Tear secretion and outflow.
-Disorders of the secretory part of the lacrimal apparatus.disorders of the ekskretory pat of the lacrimal apparatus.
+Tear film, composition, the role, tests, and disorders.
+Dry eye syndrome.
+Disorders of the secretory part of the lacrimal apparatus.
+Disorders of the excretory part of the lacrimal apparatus.
 Neonatal dacryocistitis.)

 15. Causes and prevention of visual loss.
 Inherited eye disorders.